fpsvogel/fpsvogel.com/src/_posts/2024-02-20-linkedin-posts-for-job-search-networking.md

 - When my day-to-day work brought me in contact with code in a different part of our app that needed some TLC, and it was simple enough that it didn't need to be passed off to the team that owned the code, **I went ahead and made the change**, tagging the appropriate engineers to review the PR.
 A common example was removing dead code that wasn't used anymore.
 - Sometimes a project in my team required coordination with another team, such as collaborating with the infra team to move some of our background jobs to dedicated infrastructure.
-- Once, the entire engineering team held put projects on hold for a month-long "Bug Blitz", focusing everyone's efforts on reducing tech debt across the code base.
+- Once, the entire engineering team held put projects on hold for a month-long "Bug Blitz", focusing everyone's efforts on reducing tech debt across the codebase.
 This is where I first started diving into code outside of my team's domain.

-Breaking out of my team's silo gave me a broader knowledge of the code base, and **this was valuable in more than an abstract sense**: as my team built more complex dashboards that brought together data from different domains of the app, I was ready thanks to the cross-domain work I'd already done.
+Breaking out of my team's silo gave me a broader knowledge of the codebase, and **this was valuable in more than an abstract sense**: as my team built more complex dashboards that brought together data from different domains of the app, I was ready thanks to the cross-domain work I'd already done.

 ### 17. I foster a culture of learning